Beacon of Hope Crisis Center

 In Indiana, in just one-day a 24-hour period of time

-509 crisis line calls were received from domestic violence victims, 44,882 adult and child victims of domestic violence found refuge in emergency services, transitional housing, hotels, motels, or other housing provided by local domestic violence programs.
+509 crisis line calls were received from domestic violence survivors, 44,882 adult and child survivors of domestic violence found refuge in emergency services, transitional housing, hotels, motels, or other housing provided by local domestic violence programs.

 (Source: 17th Annual DV Counts Report)

 On average, nearly 20 people per minute are physically abused by an intimate partner in the United States.
-During one year, this equates to more than 10 million women and men.1 National statistics indicate that:
+During one year, this equates to more than 10 million people.1 National statistics indicate that:

 - 1 in 4 women and 1 in 7 men experience severe physical intimate partner violence in their lifetime.1